 Goel said 60 percent of the plastics consumed in India is recycled, but the plastic remnants in municipal waste (accounting for 3 percent of the total waste) create a negative impression around its use.
 He said India's recycling capacity was much more than the scrap available to run it.

-Along with the ministry of chemicals and fertilisers, it has set up a demo plant in New Delhi to recycle municipal plastic waste using an indigenous technology to produce flower pots.
+Along with the ministry of chemicals and fertilizers, it has set up a demo plant in New Delhi to recycle municipal plastic waste using an indigenous technology to produce flower pots.
 The industry association was looking for a land parcel to expand the recycling plant with an investment of Rs 1 crore, he said.